parallelscore/Team-recognition/Kayode_Taiwo/README.md

 ## Person tracking with the deep sort algorithm

 Next I deployed deep sort Tracking on the detections returned by Detectron2 to associate detections across frames.
-This is the problem of Multi Object Tracking (MOT).
+This is the problem of Multi Object Tracking (MOT) as described and solved in this github repository.

 https://github.com/nwojke/deep_sort